FelixHenninger/lab.js/docs/reference/core.rst

   Store for any generated data (``null`` by default)

-  A :ref:`DataStore` object to handle data collection (and export).
+  A :js:class:`data.Store` object to handle data collection (and export).
 If this is not set, the data will not be collected in a central location outside the component itself.

 .. js:attribute:: options.datacommit